The Future of Healthcare and Reshaping How We Do Business

-I would be committing career suicide by telling you the future, but I will tell you what people are saying and give a hint into what the future could hold.
+I would be taking a major risk by telling you the future, so let me start first by telling you what people are saying and give a hint into what the future could hold.

 What are people are saying?